vivien-walter/mllpa/docs/_documentation/tutorials/loading-files/2-positions.md

 tutorial how to proceed.

 Please be aware that loading a system from a position array can be a complicated and tedious operation.
 Loading from simulation files should always be preferred when possible.
+If you don't need to load a system from position arrays, we recommend you to skip to the next tutorial.
 {: .notice--warning}

 ## Load the position array